Casino Royale (2006 film): Critical response

 Roger Moore wrote, "Daniel Craig impressed me so greatly in his debut outing, Casino Royale, by introducing a more gritty, unrefined edge to the character that I thought Sean [Connery] might just have to move over.
 Craig's interpretation was like nothing we'd seen on screen before; Jimmy Bond was earning his stripes and making mistakes.
 It was intriguing to see him being castigated by M, just like a naughty schoolboy would be by his headmaster.
 The script showed him as a vulnerable, troubled, and flawed character.
 Quite the opposite to my Bond!
 Craig was, and is, very much the Bond Ian Fleming had described in the books – a ruthless killing machine.
 It was a Bond that the public wanted."
-Moore also quipped that his praise was "not heaped lightly," because he had to purchase the DVD himself.
-Raymond Benson, the author of nine Bond novels, called Casino Royale "a perfect Bond film."
+Moore also quipped that his praise was "not heaped lightly", because he had to purchase the DVD himself.
+Raymond Benson, the author of nine Bond novels, called Casino Royale "a perfect Bond film".

 The film met with mixed reactions from other critics.
 John Beifuss of The Commercial Appeal said, "Who wants to see Bond learn a lesson about ego, as if he were Greg Brady in his 'Johnny Bravo' phase?"
-Anthony Lane of The New Yorker criticized the more imperfect and self-aware depiction of the character, saying, "Even James Bond, in other words, wants to be 007."
+Anthony Lane of The New Yorker criticised the more imperfect and self-aware depiction of the character, saying, "Even James Bond, in other words, wants to be 007."

-American radio personality Michael Medved gave the film three stars out of four, describing it as "intriguing, audacious and very original ... more believable and less cartoonish, than previous 007 extravaganzas"; he commented further that the "sometimes sluggish pacing will frustrate some Bond fanatics."
+American radio personality Michael Medved gave the film three stars out of four, describing it as "intriguing, audacious and very original ... more believable and less cartoonish, than previous 007 extravaganzas"; he commented further that the "sometimes sluggish pacing will frustrate some Bond fanatics".
 Critics such as Emanuel Levy concurred, feeling the ending was too long, and that the film's terrorist villains lacked depth, although he praised Craig and gave the film a B+ overall.
 Other reviewers responded negatively, including Tim Adams of The Observer, who felt the film came off uncomfortably in an attempt to make the series grittier.

 In December 2006, Casino Royale was named the best film of the year by viewers of Film 2006.
 In 2009, UK ice cream company Del Monte Superfruit Smoothies launched an ice pop lolly moulded to resemble the upper torso of Bond, a reference to the scene of him emerging from the sea.
 In 2008, Entertainment Weekly named Casino Royale the 19th-best film of the past 25 years.

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 144.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 144.